perrofeo/gridsome-forestry-starter-C/journal/test-1.md

 ---
 date: 10-2018
-title: Stories about artist's residence in Germany
+title: Stories about artist's residence
 author: Jaqueline Bica
 excerpt: How much I learned from interviewing refugees in Germany